-Photo by Maria Garcia (CC BY 4.0)
+Photo by Maria Garcia (CC BY 4.0) of FIU

 Hello!
 My name is Maria Simon and I am a junior at the Honors College at Florida International University.
 I am also a Biological Science major aspiring to be a doctor.
 Seeing and feeling different cultures has always being the hobby I enjoy the most, whether if it is from traveling to different countries, eating different food, and meeting unique people.
 I immigrated to the United States from Cuba in the year 2010 and it was one of the greatest, if not the greatest gifts my family has ever given me-the opportunity to have a prosperous future.
 Aside from traveling I love to play volleyball and to dance.

 Downtown Miami as Text

 “Miami beneath Miami” by Maria Simon of Florida International University at Downtown Miami.

 The city of Miami is well known for its beaches and it’s beautiful skyline.
 Although, Miami carries a long path of historical evolvement and an enrichment of culture from all parts of the world.
 Miami takes part in a multicultural setting where immigration has formed part of the city for many years and the years to come.

 An example of how Miami has carried its immigrant roots and has sheltered the history and the culture from represented countries all around the world is Cuba.
 In the late 1950s Cuba had a “Revolution” where many parents and grandparents sent their children to the United States in fear of what the Revolution would bring.
 The act was called “Operation Peter Pan” which happened from 1960 until 1962.
 After those kids came to the United States the first place they would come across with is the Freedom Tower in Downtown Miami.
 The Freedom Tower is the one on the bottom right corner.
 The children along with other cuban immigrants would do their paperwork and get a medical check-up.
 The Freedom Tower is where they would formally become residents of the United States of America.